Uclusion/uclusion-blog/_posts/2023-11-14-cap-table-issues.md

 A PM or tech lead can create a job or bug and let the team flush it out and assign or vote or comment on jobs or bugs that others in the team create.
-Status on jobs is required, but it's also self-directed as developers can change estimates as they learn more.
+Status on jobs is required, but it's also self-directed as developers can change estimates or pause jobs for assistance.

 Signing up starts a sandbox demo where you can be part of a team using Uclusion.
 Please see if it more matches the way you want to work.